siredz/NORT/README.md

 The script is written with Sound and Animation.
 To eliminate error message please include Sound & Animation file name or UUID In the appropriate porstion of the script.
-(From Line to Line)
+(Sound from Line 229 to Line 244 | Animation from Line to Line)

 The script works best with Pivot corrected Animation.
 You must have a Secondlife account.
 Able to purchase from SL marketplace